Exterior Taliesin photograph by Richard Vesey from 1957. In the Wisconsin Historical Society - Vesey Collection.

 Addendum: Update on the date:

 After publishing this blog, one of my subscribers, who is the Administrator for Historic Studies at the Frank Lloyd Wright Foundation, gave me information on their understanding of Wright’s change of his birth year.
-She wrote that:
+Indira wrote that:

 Mrs. Wright told people that Mr. Wright had always given that date as the date HIS mother gave him, and she took it as truth.